josefalvarz/Big_Data_Projects/Visualization/Word_Cloud/README.md

 Conclusion
 - The technology subreddit is the most active but also the most critical.
-- Word clouds reveal that positive sentiment is tied to growth and innovation, while negative sentiment revolves around quality, sales, and policy issues.
+- Word clouds reveal that positive sentiment is tied to growth and innovation, while negative sentiment revolves around quality, sales and policy issues